 Alcona County

 Harrisville, Lincoln & Greenbush

-5 🚹 Harrisville State Park 🔀 \Lambda 👫
+Harrisville State Park 👟 🛕 🔝

-Harrisville State Park features a campground and day-use area nestled in a stand of pine and cedar trees along the sandy shores of Lake Huron.
+Harrisville State Park features a camparound and day-use area nestled in a stand of pine and cedar trees along the sandy shores of Lake Huron.
 The park is within walking distance of Harrisville and offers mini-cabins and rustic cabins all year long.
-A fee (Recreation Passport) is required for entry.
-Located on US 23. michigan.gov/harrisville
+Bike rentals are also available! michigan.gov/harrisville.
+Located on US 23.

 Craftmakers Cabin

 The cabin was built as a WPA project in 1936 to house the new Resort Bureau Headquarters and Information Bureau.
 It is now a unique shop of original art and handcrafted items made in the local area.
 SW corner of US-23 and M-72.

+Harrisville Harbor

 A total of 98 slips, 49 for transient and 49 for seasonal boaters.
-During the summer months, the Harbor Pavilion provides the backdrop for a variety of activities as well as the city's summer concert series on Wednesday nights.
-From US 23, turn east on Main St, then left on Lake St. harrisvilleharborofrefuge.com 🗛 Harrisville Depot & Lincoln Depot 🥻 Built in 1901 for the Detroit and Mackinac Railway Company, the Harrisville cut stone depot was a busy place any day of the week with the bustling lumber business around Harrisville.
+During the summer months, the Harbor Pavilion provides the backdrop for a variety of activities as well as the city's summer concert series on Wednesday nights, harrisvilleharborofrefuge.com.
+From US 23, turn east on Main St, then left on Lake St.

+Harrisville Depot & Lincoln Depot

+Built in 1901 for the Detroit and Mackinac Railway Company, the Harrisville cut stone depot was a busy place any day of the week with the bustling lumber business around

+Harrisville.
 Daily trains arrived or departed to destinations such as Detroit or Cheboygan.
 As the lumber business diminished and automobile use increased, rail travel became less common.
 The last passenger train left the station on March 31, 1951.
 Mail and freight service continued through the early 1960's.
 This depot is one of the few remaining in northern Michigan.
 The Lincoln Depot, a wood structure that has been standing since 1886, was built by the Detroit, Bay City and Alpena Railroad.
 The Depot is located on Lake Street in Lincoln and served the community and the surrounding area until 1929.
 The first rail service to this area passed through Lincoln from the south and continued north through Ossineke and Alpena.
 Located on Lake St in Harrisville (interior of depot inaccessible) and on Lake St and Fiske St in Lincoln.

-55 Harrisville Heritage Route Trail  🔏 🧔 The Harrisville Heritage Route Trail is a pedestrian and bicycle route that winds along the picturesque streets of Harrisville.
+Harrisville Heritage Route Trail

+The Harrisville Heritage Route Trail is a pedestrian and bicycle route that winds along the picturesque streets of Harrisville.
 The trail begins at the Harrisville Harbor, follows portions of Lake Street, Church Street, Main Street, 3rd Street, and 2nd Street and connects to trails at Harrisville State Park south of town and Harrisville Township Park to the north.
-You will hike or pedal past historic buildings such as the Old Place Inn (where John Dillinger reportedly had coffee).
+You will hike or pedal past such historic buildings as the Old Place Inn (where John Dillinger reportedly had coffee).
 Be sure to stop and take in the spectacular view of sparkling Lake Huron at the end of Main Street!

+Alcona Park

-56 Alcona Park 놀 🛆 🔝 🛃 🕅 Located on the historic Au Sable River floodwaters above the Alcona Dam and surrounded by the Huron National Forest, this 1,100 acre park has three miles of shoreline on each side of this trophy fish-producing river.
+Located on the historic Au Sable River floodwaters above the Alcona Dam and surrounded by the Huron National Forest, this 1,100 acre park has three miles of shoreline on each side of this trophy fish-producing river.
 The river provides quality fishing of walleye, pike, perch, bass, and trout.
 Canoeing, boating, swimming, fishing, hunting, and wildlife viewing are all available.
 48 full-service campsites, 104 modern campsites, and 400 primitive campsites are available.
-Camping cabins are available for rent!
-From Glennie, take Bamfield Rd to Au Sable Rd. alconapark.com
+Camping cabins are available for rent! alconapark.com.
+From Glennie, take Bamfield Rd to Au Sable Rd.

+Alcona ATV Trails

+29 miles of ATV linear trail through forests with rolling terrain.
+Connects to the Bull Gap system.